IntersectMBO/plutus/doc/reference/common-weaknesses/hard-limits.rst

 Hard limits are clear, easy to specify, and provide hard guarantees for the protocol, but they have the disadvantage that there is no way to evade the limit.
 This means that there is a discontinuity at the limit: beforehand you can always do more by paying more, but after the limit there is nothing you can do.

-Most of the limits for resources on Cardano are hard limits:
+Currently, these resources on Cardano have hard limits:

-- Transaction size has a hard limit.
+- Transaction size
-- Block size has a hard limit.
+- Block size
-- UTXO size has a hard limit.
+- UTXO size
-- Script execution units have a hard limit.
+- Script execution units

 If an application *requires* a transaction that exceeds one of these limits, then the application will be stuck unless the limit is increased or removed.
 This is most common when scripts are involved, since a script can require a very particular shape of transaction, regardless of whether this exceeds limits.